baobabyoo/baobabyoo.github.io/pages/for_students.md

 - **Literature**
     1. *New papers :* Browse [arXiv/astro-ph](https://arxiv.org/list/astro-ph/new) everyday is a good habit.
     2. *Existing journal papers :* You can use this interface [NASA/ADS](https://ui.adsabs.harvard.edu/classic-form) to find them.
+- **Data Analysis Environment**
+    1. *On Desktops :* We use the [Cent OS](https://www.centos.org/) Linux distribution, which is very similar to Redhat but is free.
+If you want to learn Linux, a good Chinese documentation can be found at [鳥站](https://linux.vbird.org/).
+If you do not read Chinese, [this page](https://ryanstutorials.net/linuxtutorial/) may be workable but there should be others.
+    2. *On Laptops :* You can either use [Cent OS](https://www.centos.org/) although I usually recommend [Ubuntu](https://ubuntu.com/).
+    3. *Other OS :* If you insist on using Windows or Mac OSX, you will likely encounter many problems that I have no ideas about how to solve.
+This is particularly bad when you need to visit other observatories and tentatively work there.
+I strongly un-recommend to use Windows.
+In general, I do not recommend to use Mac OSX.
 - **Editing**
     1. We use LaTEX for text editing.
 A good introduction of Latex can be found [here](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
 But I would recommend simply downloading a template and then start working with it instead of following through the introduction.
 Please register and use this online interface [Overleaf](https://www.overleaf.com/) such that I can directly revise your works online.
     2. Please use [Grammarly](https://app.grammarly.com/) to check through your text make sure there is no typos or grammatical errors before inviting me to work on it.